lhohan/scala-quality.g8/README.markdown

 TODO: expand on motivation for this project.

 A scala giter8 template with focus on quality oriented plugins.
-It's mostly plugins I like using to start of projects.
-Idea is to start of projects well so:
+It's mostly plugins I like using to start of projects to be able to:
-- easy to avoid potential bugs can be avoided
+- catch potential bugs sooner
 - focus on what's important
-- we measure from the start, so we do not have to play catch up
+- measure 'quality' from the start, so we do not have to play catch up

 - `sbt -sbt-version 0.13.15 new lhohan/scala-quality.g8`